illumineawake/illumine-powbot/src/main/java/org/illumine/sandcrabs/README.md

 SandCrabs by illumine

-Kills Sand Crabs in Hosidius with additional features.
+Kills Sand Crabs in south Hosidius with additional features.

 Features
 - Selects free crab spots and world‑hops if none are free